docker-hy/docker-hy.github.io/docs/part-3/index.md

 ---
-path: '/part-3'
-title: 'Part 3'
+title: 'Introduction to Part 3'
-overview: true
-hidden: false
 ---

 This part introduces production-ready practices such as container optimization and deployment pipelines.
 We'll also familiarize ourselves with other container orchestration solutions.
 By the end of this part you are able to: